Backstage

-You might have heard of Spotify Backstage (backstage.io), a newer option in the developer portal ecosystem.
-This article will help answer your questions about Backstage and explain important considerations to think about if you’re deciding whether to adopt this open-source tool.
+You might have heard of Spotify Backstage (backstage.io), an open-source option for building internal developer portals.
+But what is Spotify Backstage?
+This article will help answer your questions about Backstage and explain important considerations to think about if you’re deciding whether to adopt in your team.

 What is Spotify Backstage?